Head of Content

 However, if you are made redundant, you may struggle to make your monthly payments, so it is wise that you inform your lender before you default on mortgage payments.

-Does redundancy affect my credit rating?
+Does redundancy affect your credit rating?

-No, being made redundant doesn't impact your credit rating.
+No. being made redundant doesn't impact your credit rating.
 This is because your credit rating is based on how you've managed your credit accounts, not your income.

 As long as you're managing to keep up with monthly payments, your redundancy does not reflect poorly on your credit file.